Aside from participating in our board and committees, there are lots of opportunities to make Belknap Lookout a better place to live!

 For the former, we have instructions for measuring crosswalks and sidewalks to identify areas that need accessibility improvements.
 For the latter, as with code compliance, you can get in touch with neighbors who have vegetation blocking the sidewalk and help them tidy up the right of way.

-One-time commitments – Dumpster Day, Neighborhood Clean Ups, and distributing flyers are a great way to get your feet wet without making too much of a time commitment (as is National Night Out from the public safety side).
+One-time commitments – Dumpster Day and flyer distributions are two more great ways to get your feet wet without making too much of a time commitment (as is National Night Out from the public safety side).
 Be sure to sign up for our email list for announcements of these events.

 Administrative support – We’d also love to have more help with “the business of the business”.
 Even simply “minding the shop” so that the office building is accessible for more of the time, or more involved tasks like fundraising.
-Finding new members, setting up a database, making a neighborhood directory.
+Finding new members, adding them to a database, making a neighborhood directory.
 Upkeep of the yard and building.
 Whatever appeals to you!

 Know what you want to do?
 Contact us!